-The Pennant's gas train allows the user to pipe the gas from either the right side or the left side of the unit.
-As shipped, the right side of the gas train is capped off, and there is a manual valve on the left side.
-If desired, the manual valve on the left side of the gas train may be moved to the right side, and the cap on the right side may be moved to the left.
+The MT2P's gas train allows the user to pipe the gas from either the right side or the left side of the unit.
+As shipped, the left side of the gas train is capped off, and there is a manual valve on the right side.
+If desired, the manual valve may be switched with the cap on the opposite side to accommodate alternate installations.